michodgs25/Sprint/README.md

   #### Error page Summary:

-  * *Using a defensive programmer approach, the addition of the error page guards against any unforseen circumstances.*
+  * *Using a defensive programmer approach, the addition of the error page guards against any unforseen circumstance of a log still existing on a different tab after being deleted.*

  ------